 Edward Taft was owner of the New York and Boston Despatch Express Company.

 Edward and Adelaide Taft and Cora Taft continued to live at 320 Commonwealth during the 1895-1896 winter season, but thereafter made their primary residence in Bourne.
 They continued to own 320 Commonwealth and lease it to others.

 By the 1900-1901 winter season, 320 Commonwealth once again was the residence of Edward and Adelaide Taft.
 They had lived at the Hotel Kempton at 237 Berkeley during the previous season.
-They continued to live there in 1903.
+They continued to live at 320 Commonwealth in 1903.

 By the 1903-1904 winter season, the Tafts had moved to New York City and 320 Commonwealth was the home of Philip Shelton Sears and his wife Mary Cabot (Higginson) Sears.
 He was a lawyer and trustee, and later would become a noted sculptor.
 They previously had lived at 4 Gloucester.
 They also maintained a home, The Pines, in Pride’s Crossing.